Myotonic dystrophy type 2

 In most cases, the signs and symptoms of Kleine Levin syndrome last for about 8 to 12 years.
 In a review of 186 cases published in the medical literature, the authors found that the duration of Kleine Levin syndrome ranged from 6 months to 41 years.

 Last updated: 3/2/2010

-Myotonic dystrophy type 2, one of the two types of myotonic dystrophy, is an inherited type of muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, pancreas).
-The condition is characterized by prolonged muscle tensing (myotonia) as well as muscle weakness, pain, and stiffness.
-Signs and symptoms of myotonic dystrophy usually develop during the twenties or thirties.
-Muscles in the neck, fingers, elbows, and hips are typically affected by this condition.
-Facial and ankle muscles may also be affected but are less commonly involved.
-The severity of myotonic dystrophy type 2 varies widely among affected individuals, even among family members.
-The condition is inherited in an autosomal dominant pattern and is caused by mutations in the CNBP gene.
-Treatment is based on the individual's specific signs and symptoms.
+Myotonic dystrophy type 2, one of the two types of myotonic dystrophy, is an inherited muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, and pancreas).
+It is characterized by prolonged muscle tensing (myotonia) as well as muscle weakness, pain, and stiffness.
+Signs and symptoms usually develop during a person's twenties or thirties.
+Muscles in the neck, fingers, elbows, and hips are typically affected; facial and ankle muscles are less commonly involved.
+The severity of myotonic dystrophy type 2 varies widely among affected people, even among family members.
+It is inherited in an autosomal dominant pattern and is caused by mutations in the CNBP gene.
+Treatment is based on each person's specific signs and symptoms.

 After an extensive search of the resources available to us, we were unable to find a connection between Kleine Levin syndrome and myotonic dystrophy type 2.
 We did find that people with myotonic dystrophy type 1 can have sleep disorders, but sleep disorders are not a feature of myotonic dystrophy type 2.